sobolevn/dotbot-brewfile/README.md

 ## How does it work

 There's such a cool thing as [`homebrew-bundle`](https://github.com/Homebrew/homebrew-bundle), which allows to dump and install all your `brew` dependencies with ease.
-Why not such a tool?
+Why not use such a tool?

 There are two main commands to be aware of: